 The job of the parents and sideline supporters is to encourage and build up our players.
 It is the role of the IFC coaches to coach and correct players and the role of the referees to make the calls according to the rules.
 Thanks for letting the coaches and referees make this the best possible playing experience!
 Fans who regularly and disrespectfully step out of bounds may be asked to leave.

-Is IFC on Facebook or Twitter?
+Is IFC on Facebook?

-When did IFC become an outdoor club?
+When did IFC become a club?